sigsum/sigsum/proposals/2023-01-get-leaves-at-end-of-data.md

 # Log server behavior for valid requests

 The case of `start_index == size` is special.
-In this case, the log must respond with HTTP status 204 No Content, and no response body.
+In this case, the log must respond with HTTP status 404 Not Found, and no response body.

 For all other valid requests, the response should be status 200